jennydai2011/pythonProjects/interview/interviewQuestionNotes.md

 # Q5: Monkey patch in Python
 - Monkey patch refers to dynamic modifications of class or module in runtime
+- Used in quick fix or extending thirdparty package's functions
 ```python
 '''original class definition'''
 #m.py